deqangss/aics2019_challenge_adv_mal_defense/README.md

 python main.py defender random_subspace -tp
 ```

-Other defenses can be produced by slightly different commands.
-Please follow the helper function in `main.py`, if you'd like to execute them.
-All learned model will be saved into the default directory of `save` which is set in the file of `conf`
+Please follow the helper function in `main.py`, if you'd like to execute other defenses.
+All learned model will be saved into the current directory under `save` folder which can be reset in the file of `conf`

 ## Citation